mruhul/Bolt.Common.Extensions/README.md

  ``` c-sharp
  "Hello World--345".ToSlug().ShouldBe("hello-world");
  ```
 Based on this resource: http://www.danharman.net/2011/07/18/seo-slugification-in-dotnet-aka-unicode-to-ascii-aka-diacritic-stripping/

+## Enum

 * **Description()** - Return the description attribute value of an enum